cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 #### Examples:
 {: .no_toc }

-In the examples below, suppose `context.addr` is `"12.25.27.15"` while `context.date` is `"12/27/91"`.
+In the following examples, suppose `context.addr` is `"12.25.27.15"` while `context.date` is `"12/27/91"`.
 Examples labeled `error` indicate both a validation and evaluation error.
 Unlabeled examples evaluate and validate correctly.

 ```cedar
 ip("127.0.0.1")